All the Health Benefits of Cinnamon (and How to Eat More of It)

 What Is Cinnamon?

-Think you know eveything about this staple cabinet spice?
-Cinnamon is the dried bark of the cinnamomum verum plant.
+Think you know everything about this staple cabinet spice?
+ICYDK, cinnamon is actually the dried bark of the cinnamomum verum plant.
 Yes, that's right: Cinnamon sticks are bark.

 The Health Benefits of Cinnamon